fnproject/fn/README.md

 This will download a shell script and execute it.
 If the script asks for a password, that is because it invokes sudo.

-#### 3. Download the bin - Linux, macOS and Windows
+#### Option 3.
+Download the bin - Linux, macOS and Windows

 Head over to our [releases](https://github.com/fnproject/cli/releases) and download it.

 ### Run Fn Server

-Now fire up an Fn server:
+First, start up an Fn server locally:

 ```sh
 fn start